mpv-player/mpv/DOCS/man/options.rst

         May be dangerous if playing from untrusted media.

+``--svtplay-dl``, ``--no-svtplay-dl``
+    Enable the svtplay-dl hook-script.
+It will look at the input URL, and will play the media located on the website.
+This works with many streaming sites, not just the one that the script is named after.
+This requires a recent version of svtplay-dl to be installed on the system.
+(Enabled by default, except when the client API / libmpv is used.)

+    If the script can't do anything with an URL, it will do nothing.

+``--svtplay-dl-quality=...``
+    Video quality.
+The possible values are specific to the website of the video, for a given URL the available formats can be found with the command ``svtplay-dl --list-quality URL``.
+See svtplay-dl's documentation for further information.
+    (Default: svtplay-dl defaults to downloading the best quality.)

+``--svtplay-dl-raw-options=<key>=<value>[,<key>=<value>[,...]]``
+    Pass arbitrary options to svtplay-dl.
+Parameter and argument should be passed as a key-value pair.
+Options without argument must include ``=``.

+    There is no sanity checking so it's possible to break things (i.e. passing invalid parameters to svtplay-dl).

+    .. admonition:: Example

+        ``--svtplay-raw-options=username=user,password=pass``
+        ``--svtplay-raw-options=live``

 ``--ytdl``, ``--no-ytdl``
     Enable the youtube-dl hook-script.
 It will look at the input URL, and will play the video located on the website.
 This works with many streaming sites,